Stefanough/SFA_BLG/source/notes/ruby.html.markdown

   values in an array.
 Same as `.sort.pop` and `.sort.shift`

-**Hash** - Hash tables exist in curly braces (like a block of code?
+<br>**Hash** - Hash tables exist in curly braces (like a block of code?
 Are they a block?)
 Hash tables are like an array?
 In an array, the index is invisible but always the same (it is inherent or implied?).
 They always have the same default index system: `0, 1, 2, 3..`       A hash table’s index can be defined along with the values it contains.
 If a restaurant menu was represented as a hash table then the index could be made up of the item names and the values they point to could be the price.
 Index location (called a key) "chicken_sandwich" could point to the value $5.65.
 In an array you can find a value associated with an index location.
 In a hash table you find a value associated with it’s key.

 Some things to remember about Hash tables: